bahrus/xtal-state/README.md

 # \<xtal-state\>

+**NB** This version contains some recent, possibly buggy, breaking changes.

-xtal-state is a family of web components that regard history.state as a nice basis for providing some (but maybe not all) state management for applications that want to support hetergeneous teams of loosely coupled content providers.
+xtal-state is a family of web components that regard [history.state](https://www.chromestatus.com/metrics/feature/timeline/popularity/2618) as a nice basis for providing some (but maybe not all) state management for applications that want to support hetergeneous teams of loosely coupled content providers.

 One of the goals of xtal-state is that it be scalable (think [Scala](https://www.scala-lang.org/old/node/250.html)) -- it can solve simple problems simply, with a miminal learning curve, but it can also be used to tackle progressively more difficult problems, each problem requiring more nuance and mastery.